Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 The grains of truth in this wisdom:

-* No other knowledge erodes so quickly as the IT tech stack &nbsp;&mdash;&nbsp; languages/scripts, markup, frameworks, and their IDEs, UX styles emerge, submerge, and mutate with the year's pace.<sup>:violin:</sup>
+* No other knowledge erodes so quickly as the IT tech stack &nbsp;&mdash;&nbsp; languages/scripts, markup, frameworks, and their IDEs, UX styles emerge, submerge, and mutate with the pace of the year.<sup>:violin:</sup>
 * In the orthogonal (to time) dimension, a developer can't stick to a favorite syntax and must be fluent in a wide techno spectrum.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:violin:</sup> <sub>Javascript/HTML, which one learned in 2000, remains only as kernel syntax.